Is health insurance preventing you from retiring early?

 Shift to Part-Time Work

 For many, retirement doesn’t always mean they want to stop working altogether.
-In some cases, it might be best to trade your time-consuming, highly stressful nine-to-five job in favor of a more flexible part time job.
+In some cases, it might be best to lose your time-consuming, highly stressful nine-to-five job.
+It’s better to get a more flexible part time job.

 If this is the case, then a part-time job with benefits might be the best option.
 Some employers still offer health insurance to part-time employees, although it might be a plan with less coverage.
 If you’re in good health, then a lower level of coverage might not be a bad compromise.

 Something to consider with this option is that many part-time positions will require you to work a minimum of 3-6 months before becoming eligible for healthcare.
-If you’re leaving your current employer to go to a new company, then COBRA coverage can help to fill this gap for you.
-Or, you might ask your current employer if they have any part-time positions available so that you can semi-retire and potentially qualify for immediate benefits.
+If you’re leaving your current employer to go to a new company, COBRA coverage can help to fill this gap for you.
+Or, you might ask your current employer if they have any part-time positions available.
+Then you can semi-retire and potentially qualify for immediate benefits.

-Clearly, health insurance is a big showstopper for many individuals who wish to retire early, regardless of their current health needs.
-We can appreciate the fact that health insurance exists with the hope that you never really need to use it, but life is unpredictable and when needs arise, you’ll be glad to protect your nest egg as much as possible by letting insurance pick up some of the bill.
+Clearly, health insurance is a big showstopper for many individuals who wish to retire early.
+This is regardless of their current health needs.
+We can appreciate the fact that health insurance exists with the hope that you never really need to use it.
+But life is unpredictable and when the need arises, you’ll be glad to protect your nest egg as much as possible by letting insurance pick up some of the bill.